Return to The Definitive RCT Reference Guide homepage

 Guests are easily confused, especially by "depth".
 Avoid paralleling footpaths directly above and below/underground each other (at decision points), as the guest will think the attraction is attached to the path tile they are on, and not the tile above or below.
 While Information Kiosk Maps help reduce confusion, they don't resolve this particular problem.
 Double-width (and wider) footpaths should also be avoided, always!

 Add plenty of the path specific scenery items of benches, lamps, litter bins, and jumping fountains, to assist your guests and increase your park ratings.
 Bare traveling paths bore Guests, so it is suggested that you place benches every six to eight tiles so guests have a place to sit if they get tired (tired guest don't spend money or ride rides) {s}.
 Avoid spacing benches too closely on traveling paths though, because the frequent offerings may entice a Guest to prioritize resting over choosing to continue traveling to relieve a bodily function (food/thirst/toilet).
-Place a lamp near each bench {s}, and place a trashcan aproximately every eight tiles {s}.
+Although there are more optimal placements for these objects, the Strategy Guide suggests placing a lamp near each bench {s}, and placing a trashcan aproximately every eight tiles {s}.
 Of course it is sensible to bunch benches and trashcans near high nausea ride exits and food stalls (but do so sparingly as the game prefers it when interactive objects, especially food stalls, are spread out).

 Simple, straightforward paths help prevent guests from becoming lost in your park {s}.
 Lost guests become unhappy guests {s}.
 Guest have trouble navigating paths wider than a single-square width, so two paths that must run parallel (for esthetics or otherwise) should be separated by a fence or land square.
 A practical design for a parks main path is the "midway design".
 Build a ladder like path as the main artery or spine of the path system.
 All other single type paths that shoot off from this "midway" should connect back with it at some point further down the line.
 The ladder shaped main path is formed by making two parallel paths separated by one square of land/water.
 Every six squares or so of path length a cross path is added like the rung of a ladder.
 Ideally, you want to have this path going through the park in such a way that one maintenance man 4x4 patrol grid falls across BOTH parallel legs of the path (also make sure that when you setup your patrol grids, at least one cross path falls within the grid so a maintenance man can get to both sides).

 Paths, including in tunnels, may cross each other at grade, or they may cross over/under each other (or ride tracks) if there is at least 2 height marks of vertical separation in the entire square between the two paths.
 Like with ride tracks, a path can only tunnel through a solid rectangular vertical land cube that is at least 1 square by 2 vertical height marks high (tunnelling costs $32 per square).
 Tunnels inherently add excitement to your park, and make your guests happy {s}.
-Naturally your Guests can not see your exciting rides while in a tunnel, but you can always create an open-trench path segment under a ride that provides an exciting upward view.
-There is a limit to how high above the land you can safely raise paths using supports {m}, which is 20 height marks above the SUPPORTING land.
-In general, the more support a path section needs to hold it up, the more expensive it is to build {m}.
+Naturally your Guests can not see your exciting rides while in a tunnel, but perhaps you could create an

 Queue line lengths are critical.
 Try to keep queue lines limited to 50 guests and/or 9 minutes long, or guests will begin complaining (after 15 minutes guests will start to leave the queue).
 As a last resort, you can increase the rides Ticket Price so fewer guests will choose to stand in line {m} (although this tends to generate other problems).
 Remember, you don't "need" a queue (because at least 1 guest will stand in front of a queue-less Entrance), so you DO have the option of connecting a ride entrance directly to a normal path square (actually, quite effective for some rides, such as the "Space Rings").
 Guests will refuse to enter a "full" queue line, so shorter queues help to prevent guest bordom on rides that have long waiting periods before latest arriving guests can load.
 The queue lines themselves can be very long, but maximum number of guests that will stand in a queue is 255 (even if they couldn't possilby see the waiting guests, additional guests will always refuse to enter the queue line until the number of guests waiting drops below 255).
 If uncertain about optimal queue length, it is a good idea to initially make the queues for Gentle rides approximately 7 squares long, Roller Coasters approximately 15 squares long, and all other rides approximately 10 squares long (and then later adjust the length as circumstances, including as a Rain storm or the rides Novelty age, dictate).